netlify/dbt_salesforce_source/README.md

 This package models Salesforce data from [Fivetran's connector](https://fivetran.com/docs/applications/salesforce).
 It uses data in the format described by [this ERD](https://docs.google.com/presentation/d/1fB6aCiX_C1lieJf55TbS2v1yv9sp-AHNNAh2x7jnJ48/edit#slide=id.g3cb9b617d1_0_237).

-This package enriches your Fivetran data by doing the following:
+This package enriches your Fivetran data by doing the following
 * Adds descriptions to tables and columns that are synced using Fivetran
 * Adds freshness tests to source data
 * Adds column-level testing where applicable.
 For example, all primary keys are tested for uniqueness and non-null values.